EnzymeCorp/handbook/index.md

 As part of our regulatory services, we can help companies prepare their pre-submissions and full submissions for the FDA or a Notified Body.

 #### How We Operate
 Enzyme is a Remote First organization.
 Processes and tooling are set up to ensure a high level of transparency and accountability across the organization, regardless of whether an employee is on-site or remote.

-Employees local to the SF Bay Area have the option to work from HQ.
-However, employees can work remotely from home, a coffee shop, or wherever they are most efficient, provided their work is getting done.
+Since the Spring of 2020 when the Covid pandemic began, Enzyme ceased having a dedicated HQ work space in SF.
+We maintain a shared workspace in South San Francisco that can be used by local employees, but it is primarily maintained for business address purposes.

-For the 100% remote team members, they can work from anywhere during business hours as long as they are available online for calls.
+Remote team members can work from anywhere during normal business hours as long as they are available online for calls.

-#### Performance Management (aka Objectives & Keys Results, OKRs)
+#### Management
-* Each quarter the team will develop and publish OKRs
-* Updates will be made as appropriate as the quarter ensues.
-* All-hands meetings that are typically bi-weekly include OKR progress updates, announcements, discussions of hot topics, and an open Q&A forum.
+* All-hands meetings are held monthly to discuss progress updates, announcements, discussions of hot topics, and an open Q&A forum.
+* Monthly Retro meetings are also held to collect feedback on the +s and -s the organization experienced over that time period.
+* Developer team meetings occur weekly.
+* Operations team meetings (all other staff outside the development team) also occur weekly.
+* Managers typically hold direct 1:1 meetings weekly or as appropriate.

 ##### Individual Performance Review
-   As per best practices and quality system procedures Enzyme continuously assesses competence.
-This is a suggested agenda for routine 1-on-1 meetings:
+   Possible agenda for routine 1-on-1 meetings:

 - Review context:
     - Personal context
     - Key business updates
- - Performance versus OKRs
+ - Performance versus OKRs (when applicable)
  - Feedback about organizational systems & processes (not shared in company retro meetings)
  - Performance feedback for management; start/stop/continue
  - Career planning; near-term & long-term

- This will be summarized in an annual review.
+ Annual Reviews take place in December/January.

 #### Our Office
-* Enzyme HQ (headquarters): 611 Gateway Blvd Ste 120, South San Francisco, CA 94080.
+* Enzyme CA billing address and 'HQ': 611 Gateway Blvd Ste 120, South San Francisco, CA 94080.

 ##### Focused Work and Asynchronous Communication
 - We support being “in the zone” ([deep focused work](https://www.youtube.com/watch?v=d66815uVerk))